bnek/bnek.github.io/_posts/2020-09-11-Authenticating-SPA-with-msal-js-2.0.markdown

   ```

 ## Conclusion
 MSAL.js 2.x supports the authorisation code flow with PKCE as opposed to MSAL.js 1.x (and ADAL.js), which uses the implicit flow.
-With the updates OAuth security best practices advising [against using the implicit flow](https://tools.ietf.org/html/draft-ietf-oauth-security-topics-15#section-2.1.2) I will make use of MSAL.js 2.x in favour of 1.x / ADAL.js to take advantage of the improved security of the library.
+With the updates OAuth security best practices advising [against using the implicit flow](https://tools.ietf.org/html/draft-ietf-oauth-security-topics-15#section-2.1.2) it's a good idea to choose MSAL.js 2.x over version 1.x for new projects and update existing projects to use the most recent version.